Biography

 Additionally an accomplished composer – winner of the 2005 BBC Young Composer of the Year – Duncan is published by Peters Edition.
 His works have been performed and recorded by the Swedish Radio Symphony, Magdalena Kozena, London Symphony Orchestra, BBC National Orchestra of Wales, Endymion Ensemble, The Sixteen, the Navarra Quartet, BBC Singers, and Streetwise Opera.

 NB Text for website purpose only.
-For current biography and press materials please download the publicity pack at https://www.askonasholt.co.uk/artists/duncan-ward/
+For current biography and press materials please download at https://www.askonasholt.co.uk/artists/duncan-ward/